 The Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) amended the Richard B. Russell National School Lunch Act to require direct certification.
-Each local educational agency (LEA) must directly certify children who are members of households receiving assistance under one of the following programs as eligible for free school meals, without further application, based on information provided in an electronic data file from the Department of Human Services (DHS):
+Each local educational agency must directly certify children who are members of households receiving assistance under one of the following programs as eligible for free school meals, without further application, based on information provided from the Department of Health and Human Services:

 - Foster Child program.
 Benefits cannot be extended to other children in the same household.